smartkuttan/Algorethics/README.md

     print("AI project is not ethically compliant")
 ```

+## Key Updates

+- **Added Policy Functions**: Each function now represents a specific policy related to the Rome Call for AI Ethics principles.
+- **Integration of Policies**: The Algorethics class allows you to add and validate against various policies to ensure comprehensive compliance.
+- **Sample Usage**: Demonstrates how to use the library to validate an AI project with example data.

 ## Contributing

 We welcome contributions from the community to enhance the functionality and reach of Algorethics.
 Please feel free to fork this repository, submit pull requests, and raise issues.